t-34400/SimpleUnity3DWebView/README.md

 - WebView texture transfer from Android native to Unity is simple and CPU-based, so heavy processing may occur with large texture sizes or excessively frequent updates.
 - Text input with the keyboard is supported for input and textarea tags but may be somewhat unstable.
+- Messages from the Native side of Android are sent to the GameObject name to which the WebViewBitmapReceiver is attached, so the name must be different from other objects in the scene.
+    - If multiple WebViews are placed in the same scene, use different names for each.
 - If you are developing a project using OpenXR, uncheck `Force Remove Internet` under `Project Settings` > `OpenXR` > `Meta Quest Support`.
     - In Unity OpenXR package versions prior to 1.9.1, there is a bug where, even if this checkbox is unchecked, the Internet permission is removed.
 To address this issue, either update the OpenXR version in `Packages/manifest.json` to 1.9.1, or use Post Gradle during the build process to remove the OpenXR permission and then re-add it to the manifest.
 <img src="./Image/openxr_force_remove_internet.png" width=400>